 For people on a budget, Google Keyword planner is your best bet because it’s entirely free.
 It’s also Google’s product; therefore there is some merit behind the information you are receiving - since the number one search engine in the world IS Google.

 However, getting to Keyword Planner can seem confusing and misleading.
 Let me emphasize, this is completely FREE.
+However, be very careful to not have any promotions running (this has happened to me before).
 When it asks for your payment method don’t worry - it’s simply to sign up the account.
+If; however, you have setup advertising you will get charged.

 To start you are going to have to go to the: